barionleg/ANTs_wiki/Forward-and-inverse-warps-for-warping-images,-pointsets-and-Jacobians.md

   -t movingToFixed_1InverseWarp.nii.gz \
 ```

-The input and output to `antsApplyTransformsToPoints` is in physical space as defined by ITK.
-This may vary from the coordinates as understood by NIFTI or other file formats.
-The coordinates need to be carefully validated by users.
+The input and output to `antsApplyTransformsToPoints` is coordinates **in physical space as defined by ITK**.
+This may vary from the coordinate system defined by NIFTI or other file formats or software.
+Point sets should be carefully validated by users.
 [ANTsR](https://github.com/ANTsX/ANTsR/wiki/MNI-Coordinates-in-ANTsR-(and-ANTs)) has some capabilities to help with this.
 You can also use [ITK-SNAP](http://itksnap.org) to locate anatomical points and look up the [ITK coordinates](https://github.com/ANTsX/ANTs/wiki/Using-ITK-SNAP-with-ANTs#physical-space-coordinates) interactively.

 ## Computing the Jacobian